stat545ubc-2023/assignment-b4-JeromePlumier/Assignment_B4.md

     str_c(str_sub(input, start = vowel_position), "o", str_sub(input, start = 1L, end = vowel_position-1), "y")
   }
 }

-#' @title Transform a singular word into its pig Latin equivalent
-#'
-#' @description Given a string of letters, this function will return a pig Latin
-#' word sequence based on personal rules: For words that end with a vowel, that
-#' vowel is duplicated at the beginning of the word sequence.
-In all other
-#' cases, the end of a word sequence from its last vowel onward is placed at
-#' the beginning of the word sequence.
-Moreover, all words receive a "o" that
-#' follows the new added beginning of the word sequence, and a "y" that comes
-#' at the end of the new word sequence.
-#'
-#' @param input, a string.
-It must be composed solely out of letters, and
-#' contain both at least one vowel and one consonant.
-#'
-#' @return a new word sequence with only lower case letters.
-It is the
-#' inputed string modified by personal pig Latin rules.
-#'
-#' @export
 ```

 ### Exercise 2.2: Function examples